xoopscube/documentation/en/development/xcube-concept.md

 The XCube core was developed from scratch by Kazuhisa Minato (lead programmer in the game industry), addressing the challenges of software development for current and future parallel hardware architectures which are now dominated by multicore architectures.
-Thus implementing a task-oriented program execution with backward compatibility and the complementary concept of forward compatibility.
+In Object-Oriented Programming (OOP), task-based and event-driven architectures represent distinct but potentially complementary approaches to structuring program flow and component interaction.

 The XCube concept mediates between existing computing resources and applications on the one hand, and the high-level goals required for personalization at scale on the other.
+Thus implementing a program execution with backward compatibility and the complementary concept of forward compatibility.

 In a slide deck (wiki), Kazuhisa Minato depicts the developed architecture to support these new capabilities.
 He also described some software engineering challenges that arise in this context.
 The key features of the new architecture are :
 - the ability to interface with existing applications, while adding considerable support for tasks;
-- the ability to incorporate other subsystems so that the web platform adapts over time;
+- the ability to incorporate other base systems so that the web platform adapts over time;
 - and the ability to cope with resource variability and mobility.

 ![XCube Core](https://raw.githubusercontent.com/xoopscube/artwork-social-media/f9b35edbc1b3f9106d14588201f1b7203d64b510/images/xcl_dia_render_sequence.jpg)